 3. Dry your spa's shell to remove any leftover water.

-4. Apply necessary stain removing/spa cleaning chemicals, carefully following the instructions on the packaging.
+4. Apply necessary spa stain removing chemicals, carefully following the instructions on the packaging.

 5. Thoroughly scrub your spa.